censys/censys-cloud-connector/README.md

 poetry run mypy .  # Run type checker pre-commit run --all-files  # Run pre-commit hooks (lint, type check, etc.)
 ```

+### VSCode Config

+Please note that there is a sample vscode `settings.json` and `extensions.json`
+files in the `.vscode` directory.

+Features inlcuded in the extensions:

+- Use pytest as a test runner
+- View `.toml`, `.env` files
+- View all todos
+- Automatically generate docsstrings
+- Spell check